Thomas-GeDaD/openplotter-MCS/README.md

 ## openplotter-MCS

-This is a template to help create apps for OpenPlotter.
+This is a App for Openplotter 2.0 and higher to use with a GeDaD MarineControlServer

-> Please, read these comments to edit this file and remove them in your app.
+At the Moment the App is only for development

 ### Installing